Exploring how landscapes shape people and how people shape landscapes

-Welcome!
-I’m Shawn, a lifelong trail explorer drawn to the quiet majesty of ancient forests and wild landscapes.
-My love of nature began on horseback, riding the chaparral trails and forgotten concrete rivers of Griffith Park beneath the Hollywood sign, and along the Pacific Crest Trail, where I first sensed that the land holds wisdom and deserves reverence.
+My relationship with nature began on horseback, riding the chaparral trails and forgotten concrete rivers of Griffith Park beneath the Hollywood sign, and later along the Pacific Crest Trail, where I first sensed that land is not just scenery but something that holds lessons and deserves respect.

 How can we stop human-caused biodiversity loss?

-Current questions I’m mulling:
+Current questions I’m working through:

 The shift I'm exploring: